Restored mural from ancient Japanese tomb in Nara shown off to public | The Japan Times

-KASHIHARA, NARA PREF. – Tourists and history buffs are flocking to the village of Asuka in Nara Prefecture to get a glimpse of an ancient tomb mural on display through Friday.
+KASHIHARA, NARA – Tourists and history buffs are flocking to the village of Asuka in Nara Prefecture to get a glimpse of an ancient tomb mural on display through Friday.

 “Asuka Bijin” (“Asuka Beauties”), a richly colored depiction of beautiful women, is undergoing the final stage of restoration to remove black mold stains.